slittorin/home-assistant-visualization/README.md

 See also [Home Assistant system - Database and tables data configuration](https://github.com/slittorin/home-assistant-configuration#package---home-assistant-system---database-and-tables-data).

-We have the following visual components in an history graph card :
+We have the following visual components in an history graph card:
 - History graph with the following entities:
   - Full recorder database size.
   - Size of the main tables: